 A number of Hong Kong trading houses used Overend, Gurney & Co including Jardine, Matthieson & Co and Dents.
 Jardine, Matthieson & Co were fortunate in that their mail steamer from Calcutta brought them the news one hour ahead of their rivals giving them the opportunity to empty their holdings in the bank before anyone else in Hong Kong knew of the collapse.
 Dents were to be one of the 200 casualties and were forced to close their Hong Kong offices moving to Shanghai and the company officially folded in 1867.

 We do not know exactly what Edward Webb’s role would have been in Dent & Co but the article does describe him as having been a ‘partner’; one of five that owned the company at the time.
 As such he would certainly have been aware of, if not directly involved in, the company’s opium dealings.
 If it was the opium trade that paid his salary then was this the source of the funds that were used to purchase the Estate ?
-It is also interesting to note that he had returned to England several years before the company failed and the Citizen article stated that he had been a partner implying that he wasn’t anymore.
+It is also interesting to note that he had returned to England several years before the company failed and a Citizen article stated that he had been a partner implying that he wasn’t anymore.
 Could he have jumped ship at just the right time ?

 OK, so I admit that this is a pretty tenuous link between Norton Court and the opium trade but something to think about all the same.
 I apologise to serious historians for glossing over most of the details from this time.
 To compound this, for anyone who found this tale of interest but does not want to delve too deeply into the serious history of the times, then I would recommend reading James Clavell’s ‘Tai-Pan’ novel that encapsulates the events nicely in a fictional format.